Bures-Wasserstein Means of Graphs: INTRODUCTION

-In this work, we develop the theoretical foundation for the novel Bures-Wasserstein graph mean by proving the existence and uniqueness of a minimizer of the corresponding graph mean problem \eqref{eq:graph_avg}.
-Moreover, we provide an iterative algorithm for computing it.
-The graph distance that our method is based on captures the similarity between graphs by embedding them into the space of multi-variate normal distributions, where their distance can be measured by the Wasserstein metric \cite{petric2021fgot, petric2020wasserstein, petric2019got}.
+In this work we propose a novel graph mean that utilizes a recently introduced optimal transport distance for graphs \citep{petric2019got, petric2020wasserstein} as the distance $d(\cdot,\cdot)$ in \eqref{eq:graph_avg}.
+It turns out that using this graph optimal transport distance corresponds to moving the graph mean problem to an embedding space of zero-mean normal distributions equipped with the Bures-Wasserstein distance.
+We therefore name our novel graph mean the \emph{Bures-Wasserstein mean} of graphs.
 More precisely, in the embedding space a graph is represented by the probability distribution corresponding to a smooth graph signal that varies slowly over strongly connected nodes.
 A key idea of our work is that by taking the Wasserstein mean in the embedding space we retrieve mean graphs that may preserve the structural information captured by the smooth graph signals of the input graphs.
-We illustrate the potential of our proposed graph mean as a valuable tool for graph machine learning through a range of numerical experiments, where we achieve consistent performance, outperform existing baseline methods, and improve state-of-the-art methods.
+We develop the theoretical foundation for the novel Bures-Wasserstein graph mean by proving the existence and uniqueness of a minimizer of the corresponding graph mean problem \eqref{eq:graph_avg}.
+Moreover, we provide an iterative algorithm for computing the Bures-Wasserstein graph mean.
+The potential of our proposed graph mean as a valuable tool for graph machine learning is illustrated through a range of numerical experiments, where it achieves consistent performance, outperforms existing baseline methods, and improves the performance of state-of-the-art methods.

-Several different graph means \eqref{eq:graph_avg} have been introduced previously.
-As the Bures-Wasserstein mean relies on graph signal processing techniques, it is most related to a class of means that act on the graphs' Laplacian matrices, for example arithmetic, harmonic, or various geometric and power means \cite{el2020orthonet, mercado2019generalized, mercado2019spectral}.
-Figure~\ref{fig:example} illustrates the advantage of our suggested mean over existing notions of means for graph Laplacian matrices.